florianreinhart/Geodesy/README.md

 ## Implementation Status

-Only parts of the spherical functions are currently implemented.
+All spherical functions are implemented and tested.